MacReady/Exercises/README.md

 Exercises

-A selection of functions created in for exercises 1-7.
+A selection of functions I coded  for exercises 1-7.